mathspp/mathspp/pages/02.blog/04.pydonts/structural-pattern-matching-anti-patterns/item.en.md

 which is part of a trio of Python built-in functions:
 `hasattr`, `getattr` and `setattr`.

+!
 I will be writing about this trio in a future Pydon't;
-be sure to [subscribe] to the Pydon't newsletter so you don't miss it!
+! be sure to [subscribe] to the Pydon't newsletter so you don't miss it!
+!
 For now, I'll just show you briefly what `getattr` can do for you.

-I am writing an [APL] interpreter called [RGSPL], and there is a function named `visit_F` where I need to map APL symbols like `+`, `-`, and `⍴` to a Python function that implements them, that I stored in the `functions.py` file.
+I am writing an [APL] interpreter called [RGSPL], and there is a function named `visit_F` where I need to map APL symbols like `+`, `-`, and `⍴` to the corresponding Python function that implements it.
+These Python functions, implementing the behaviour of the symbols, live in the `functions.py` file.
 If I were using a `match` statement, here is what this `visit_F` could look like:

 ```py